Supply Chain Management: Guidelines and Resources

 What is a Supply Chain?

-in any the following organizational activities, then you are part of a supply chain:
+If you work in an organization that produces tangible offerings (products) and/or intangible offerings (services) to customers, and if you are involved in any the following organizational activities, then you are part of a supply chain:

-- Strategic planning about what market, products and services are provided
+- Strategic planning about what market, products and services are provided by the organization

 - Estimating what the consumer needs (forecasting demand) will be for those products and services

 - Making sure there will be sufficient resources (materials planning) to meet that demand

 - Identifying who will supply those resources (who will be the suppliers)